swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 ### Adding retroactive concurrency annotations to libraries

-Many existing APIs should be updated to formally specify specify concurrency behavior that they have always followed, but have not been able to describe to the compiler until now.
+Many existing APIs should be updated to formally specify concurrency behavior that they have always followed, but have not been able to describe to the compiler until now.
 For instance, it has always been the case that most UIKit methods and properties should only be used on the main thread, but before the `@MainActor` attribute, this behavior could only be documented and asserted in the implementation, not described to the compiler.

 Thus, many modules should undertake a comprehensive audit of their APIs to decide where to add concurrency annotations.
 But if they try to do so with the tools they currently have, this will surely cause source breaks.
 For instance, if a method is marked `@MainActor`, projects which have not yet adopted Swift Concurrency will be unable to call it even if they are using it correctly, because the project does not yet have the annotations to *prove to the compiler* that the call will run in the main actor.